readysettech/readyset/docs/src/noria_client.md

-different bin log streaming solution. **One important point to note is that the Noria Client is only responsible for sending writes to the database, everything that happens downstream of that (a connector detecting changes in the binlog and propogating them to noria) is NOT handled by the Noria Client**.
+different bin log streaming solution. **One important point to note is that the Noria Client is only responsible for sending writes to the database, everything that happens downstream of that (a connector detecting changes in the binlog and propagating them to noria) is NOT handled by the Noria Client**.
 Rather, that will be handled by a separate connector.

 Lastly, it is possible to configure the client to send writes directly to Noria,